 I am an Assistant Professor and Applied Biostatistician in the Department of Oncology and the Department of Health Research Methods, Evidence, & Impact (formerly Clinical Epidemiology & Biostatistics) at McMaster University in Hamilton, Canada.

-My research interests are in applied biostatistics and health research methodology.
-I collaborate with clinical researchers on numerous projects including clinical trials, diagnostic studies, systematic reviews and meta-analysis, prognostic and predictive modeling, in a variety of clinical areas such as emergency medicine, oncology, thromboembolism, surgery, and nephrology.
+I am a collaborative biostatistician that works with clinical researchers on numerous projects including clinical trials, diagnostic studies, systematic reviews and meta-analysis in a variety of clinical areas such as emergency medicine, oncology, thromboembolism and surgery

 HRM 730 – Introduction to Research Methods for Randomized Controlled Trials